-Respondent Paul Pawlik purchased the property at the HOA foreclosure sale and then commenced the underlying action in which he essentially asserted a quiet title claim premised on the foreclosure sale extinguishing BOA's deed of trust.
-The parties subsequently filed crossmotions for summary judgment, and the district court ruled in favor of Pawlik, finding that the foreclosure sale extinguished BOA's deed of trust.
+Respondents Paul U. Pawlik and Southern Capital Preservation, LLC (collectively referred to as Pawlik), later acquired the property from the person who purchased it at the HOA foreclosure sale and, in place of that person, substituted into the underlying proceeding in which the parties asserted, among other things, competing claims to quiet title to the property.
+The parties subsequently filed cross-motions for summary judgment, and the district court ruled in favor of Pawlik, concluding that the foreclosure sale extinguished BOA's deed of trust.
 This appeal followed.